 IP cameras are usually designed for either internal or external use.
 Cameras designed for internal use may not be used outside, but cameras intended for external use can be mounted indoors.

 It is useful to consider where you want to place an IP camera in question before purchasing them.
-It is also beneficial to decide whether you want your cameras to be easily visible (thus acting as a deterrent to would-be intruders) or discreet (in cases where you wish to catch a person in the act of committing a crime).
+It is also beneficial to decide whether you want your cameras to be easily visible (thus acting as a deterrent to would-be intruders) or discreet (in cases where you wish to catch a person in the act of committing a crime or trespassing).
 Covert or ‘spy’ cameras are perfect for such secretive activities, whereas bullets may act as the best overall deterrent.

 Dome cameras make very good indoor cameras, as they do not need to be placed especially high up in order to capture a good image.